-For use in treating maternal hepatitis B, no differences exist in infection rates between breast-fed and formula-fed infants born to hepatitis B-infected women, as long as the infant receives hepatitis B immune globulin and hepatitis B vaccine at birth.
+For treating maternal hepatitis B, no difference exists in infection rates between breastfed and formula-fed infants born to hepatitis B-infected women, if the infant receives hepatitis B immune globulin and hepatitis B vaccine at birth.
 Mothers with hepatitis B are encouraged to breastfeed their infants after their infants receive these preventative measures.
 [2,3]